How to Set a Travel Notice for Your Credit Cards (Including Chase)

 Alternatively, if you’re already outside the country, you can call Chase collect at 1-302-594-8200 to alert the issuer of your travel plans.

 Our favorite Chase travel card: While many Chase credit cards are adventure-ready, we’d recommend the Chase Sapphire Preferred® Card (Review) for new travelers.
-Not only does it earn 2X Chase Ultimate Rewards points per dollar on travel and dining, but you’ll also get a 60,000-point introductory bonus after spending $4,000 within three months of the account opening.
-Through March 2020, you’ll also earn 5X Ultimate Rewards points per dollar on Lyft rides.
+Not only does it earn 2X Chase Ultimate Rewards points per dollar on travel, but you’ll also get a great introductory bonus: 60,000 bonus points after spending $4,000 on purchases in the first 3 months.
+You’ll also earn 5X Ultimate Rewards points per dollar on Lyft rides and travel purchased through Chase Ultimate Rewards.
 You can transfer the points you earn to a variety of airline and hotel loyalty programs.
 The Sapphire Preferred has a $95 annual fee.

 Surprise!
 You actually can’t create an Amex travel notice.